-In terms of being in the pool with your child, there are plenty of swim aids for babies and young children available.
+In terms of being in the pool with your child, there are plenty of swimming aids for babies and young children available.
 However, the use of these is not universally recommended.

 However, some parents do find baby inflatables a useful addition to their swimming kit, if only to give their arms a break for a short time!
 Just make sure your baby is always under close supervision and within easy reach.

 Water safety is a core building block in our lesson plans and everything your child learns will, unbeknown to them, be teaching them vital life-saving skills.

 There has been much controversy around the subject of neck floats for babies, and according to the experts we contacted, their use is not generally recommended.

 The possibility of seams splitting, or sudden deflation of baby inflatables makes them a potentially serious hazard.
 There are also concerns that they may put undue strain on a baby’s neck and impede movement.

 For a comprehensive look at the drawbacks of these devices, see the statement The Hidden Risks of Floating Neck Rings for Babies By Françoise Freedman, Founder of Birthlight and Shawn Tomlinson, Birthlight and Swimming Teachers’ Association Baby Swimming Tutor.